opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 The ranking function `f` uses input variables to arrive at a predicted output.
 For example, in stock price forecasting, input variables may encompass company-specific data like employee count and revenue.
 Likewise, in search relevance, the predictive model must leverage features that characterize the document, the query, and their association, such as the [term frequency–inverse document frequency (TF–IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) score of the query keywords in a field.

-Similarly, in the context of movie search, the ranking function must use relevant features to determine the most relevant results.
+Similarly, in the context of searching for movies, the ranking function must use relevant features to determine the most relevant results.
 These features may include:

 - Whether and how much the search keywords match the title field, such as `titleScore`
 - Whether and how much the search keywords match the description field, such as `descScore`